 Introductory Lecture

-So before we start with this module, let me give you some background on how I’d like to proceed.
+Before we start this module, let me give you some background on how I would like to proceed.

-Lectures will be held on Mondays, early Tuesdays, and early Thursdays.
-Fridays have an allocated practical time slot, which we may use if necessary.
-However, my intention is to use that slot mainly for question and answer sessions, but you’ll have to plan ahead and schedule my presence during this time.
+We will hold lectures on Mondays, early Tuesdays, and early Thursdays.
+We have an allocated practical time slot on Fridays, which we may use if necessary.
+However, I intend to use that slot mainly for question-and-answer sessions, but you will need to plan ahead and schedule my presence during this time.

-On Mondays, Tuesdays, and Thursdays, we’ll have in-person lectures in the class.
-All of the lecture material that I’ll be presenting in the class will be based on the content of various lecture slides, which I’ll be displaying as I talk.
+On Mondays, Tuesdays, and Thursdays, we will have in-person lectures in class.
+I will base all the lecture material I present in class on the content of various lecture slides, which I will display as I talk.

-In total, you have available to you in-person lectures (in class, obviously), pre-recorded lectures (accessible from iKamva) that correspond more or less to what I’m saying in class, and textual transcripts (here on The Tangled Bank) of all of the material.
-All of this is available to you and should help you understand the content of BDC223.
+In total, you have access to in-person lectures (in class), pre-recorded lectures (accessible from iKamva) that correspond more or less to what I say in class, and textual transcripts (here on The Tangled Bank) of all the material.
+All of this should help you understand the content of BDC223.

 2 Consultation

-If there’s something you don’t understand, please make an appointment (as a class) to see me on Friday after 2 pm.
+If there is something you do not understand, please make an appointment (as a class) to see me on Friday after 2 pm.
 This will give you a chance to discuss any issues that came up during the week’s lectures.
 This set-up will allow us to revisit earlier material if there are any unresolved questions.

-It’s largely in your hands how you want to use the Friday afternoon allocation.
-By default, I won’t interact unless you make an appointment, and when you do so, please make sure that you’re with a group of at least four or five people.
-I won’t hold individual meetings, since often questions are shared and it’s more efficient to address them together.
-That’s why the WhatsApp group exists.
+It is largely in your hands how you want to use the Friday afternoon allocation.
+By default, I will not interact unless you make an appointment, and when you do so, please make sure that you are with a group of at least four or five people.
+I will not hold individual meetings, since questions are often shared and it is more efficient to address them together.
+That is why the WhatsApp group exists.
 Use it to coordinate which topics are unclear, post your questions there, and I can respond either as a voice note or, if needed, we can use Friday afternoons for more detailed explanations.

 I hope this format works for everyone.
 If not, let me know and we can look at alternatives.
-I’ll be available as much as possible on WhatsApp (less so during weekends), so please use that.
-I’ll definitely be available during the three lecture periods each week and, by appointment, on Friday afternoons.
+I will be available as much as possible on WhatsApp (less so during weekends), so please use that.
+I will definitely be available during the three lecture periods each week and, by appointment, on Friday afternoons.

 3 The Fourth Term BDC223